sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     ```
 === "ARM64 (MacOS M1 chip)"
     ```sh
+    export DOCKER_DEFAULT_PLATFORM=linux/amd64
-    docker build --platform amd64 .
+    docker build .
     ```

 !!! warning "If using an Apple M1 chip (newer Macs)"
     If you are using a computer with an Apple M1 chip, you have the less common ARM system architecture, which can limit transferability of images to (more common) `x86_64/AMD64` machines.
-When building images on a Mac with an M1 chip (especially if you have sharing in mind), it's best to specify the `--platform amd64` flag.
+When building images on a Mac with an M1 chip (especially if you have sharing in mind), it's best to set the `DOCKER_DEFAULT_PLATFORM` to `linux/amd64` with `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.

 !!! note "The argument of `docker build`"
     The command `docker build` takes a directory as input (providing `.` means the current directory).
 This directory should contain the `Dockerfile`, but it can also contain more of the build context, e.g. (python, R, shell) scripts that are required to build the image.